mahavasu/Tournament/README.md

 Creating Database

-Create a Database in the name 'tournament'

-1. Type command psql tournament to get in to the Database
+1. Type command psql in the prompt
+2. Create a database tournament using CREATE DATABASE tournament
+3. Connect to the database using \connect tournament
-2. Now run the command \i tournament.sql to create tables
+4. Now run the command \i tournament.sql to create tables
-3. Exit the Database using ctrl+d
+2. Exit the Database using ctrl+d

 How to Run the program